Meet our Team

 The first time you use the system you will be prompted to register with your email address and password.
 After that you will be able to logon using this email address and password.
 Follow the instructions on the screen to select the appropriate items(s) to pay and enter your card details when prompted.

 You will receive a receipt via email for every payment you make.
-From then on you can login to your account at any time and look at payments you have made and any instalments set up by you.
+From then on you can login to your account at any time and look at payments you have made and any instalments you have set up.

 All payments processed using EPP are done using SSL (Secure Socket Layer) technology which ensures the security of the transaction as it is being processed.